 This donut stand is pre-labeled, inexpensive and just plain awesome!

-Here are the fun letter balloons too if you want to throw some behind your bar.
+Here are the fun letter balloons too if you want to throw some behind your bar to let people know what it is!

 Cupcake bars are probably the most fun dessert bar I can think of.
 For this idea, you want to choose your cake flavors, from chocolate, to vanilla to red velvet!
 The possibilities are endless!
 Then add in 2-3 different frostings and some fun sprinkles that match your school's graduation colors!